Pioreactor/docs.pioreactor/experiments/01-Introduction.md

 Additionally, when working with small amounts of a microorganism, you can obtain more accurate growth rates by [blanking the vial](/user-guide/od-normal-growth-rate#blanking) before inoculation (Pioreactors tab > Calibrate > Blanks > Start, for each Pioreactor).
 :::

+Whether you're a student, educator, or researcher, or even just interested in studying cultures, the Pioreactor can be modulated to perform a wide range of experiments suited to you.
+We encourage you to expand on the example protocols we provided using your own cultures and media.

 ### Have edits, corrections, or suggestions?

 This entire site is open-source, and any suggestions or comments can be added to our [Issue Tracker](https://github.com/Pioreactor/docs.pioreactor/issues).
 If you're up for it, feel free to send a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models), too!